 However, the most common issue with breast implants is something called capsular contracture, which can be corrected with a breast revision surgery.
 Surgeons and patients want to minimize the chances of capsular contracture developing, especially if the patient has already had breast revision to correct it once.

 What Is Capsular Contracture?

-Now, from here the procedure can differ for some New Jersey patients.
 In some cases, the breast pocket can be allowed to heal without replacing the implants.
-In other cases, Dr. Comizio will replace the implants with new ones.
-Sometimes the location of the implants gets changed for example from being sub-glandular to sub-muscular.
+In other cases, the implants will be replaced with new ones.
+Sometimes, the location of the implants gets changed – for example from being sub-glandular to sub-muscular.

-As a woman, Dr. Comizio brings a much-needed perspective to all of her procedures, but especially for women undergoing a breast revision.
-New Jersey women absolutely love how kind, gentle, and efficient Dr. Comizio is throughout the entire process.
-That should come as no surprise since Dr. Comizio has been named one of the America’s top surgeons by the Consumers’ Research Council of America for 5 years in a row.
-On top of that, Dr. Comizio is a respected innovator in her field, having developed a unique patient care system that uses shared decision-making.
+As a woman, and one of the America’s top surgeons by the Consumers’ Research Council of America for 5 years, Dr. Comizio offers an insightful perspective to all of her procedures.
+Her kind, gentle and efficient approach throughout the entire process of surgery is a great comfort to patients.
+As a respected innovator in her field, Dr. Comizio has developed a unique patient care system that uses shared decision-making.
 This system gives our patients more control and confidence in their decisions.

 Our office is ready for your call and can answer any questions – 973-775-9248.
 We also have patient testimonials on our Case Studies page of our website if you would like to get an idea of what your experience will be like with Dr. Comizio.